memgraph/docs/products/memgraph/v1.2.0/openCypher/clauses/match.md

 # MATCH

-This clause is used to obtain data from Memgraph by matching it to a given pattern.
+The `MATCH` clause is used to obtain data from the database by matching it to a given pattern.

 1. Basic node matching
     1. Get all nodes